Killing of Samir Flores Soberanes

 Samir Flores Soberanes (2 August 1982 – 20 February 2019) was a Mexican environmental activist, community leader, and community radio host from Amilcingo, Temoac, Morelos.
 He became a prominent opponent of the Proyecto Integral Morelos (PIM), a federal infrastructure initiative that included thermoelectric plants and a gas pipeline in central Mexico.

-Through community radio and grassroots organizing, Flores Soberanes voiced environmental and social concerns, gaining recognition as a key figure in the regional resistance.
+Through community radio and grassroots organizing, Flores Soberanes voiced environmental and social concerns, gaining recognition as a key figure in the regional resistance against the project.
 Days after publicly confronting government officials over the project, he was murdered outside his home in a case that remains unsolved.
 His death drew national attention, sparking demands for justice and turning him into a symbol of environmental and Indigenous resistance.
 Memorials in his honor have since been established across Mexico and abroad.

 Early and personal life

 Samir Flores Soberanes was born on 2 August 1982 in the locality of Amilcingo, in the municipality of Temoac, Morelos.
 Raised in a farming family, he pursued studies in computer science and completed one year of law school.
 Flores Soberanes was actively involved in local politics, regularly participating in community and ejidal assemblies, and he supported initiatives within the state's public education system.

 He was married to Liliana Velázquez, with whom he had four children.
 In his personal time, Flores Soberanes collected rare varieties of corn (Zea mays), especially those with blue, white, purple, or red kernels.